-- Like which countries does the law apply within Europe
+- Which European countries does the law apply to?

-- How big is the scope for this law
+- How broad is the scope of this law?

-In here we’ll answer all these questions and deepen the theme so you can better understand or review these points about GDPR.
+Here we’ll answer all these questions so you can better understand how the GDPR works.

 Which countries are covered by the GDPR?

 The countries that must comply with the GDPR are the ones within the EU (European Union) and the EEA (Europe Economic Area).

 Curiosity: Switzerland is neither part of the EU or the EEA, but its citizens have the same work rights as Europeans.